medleyjs/medley/docs/Hooks.md

 + `payload` - The serialized payload
 + `next([error, [payload]])` - Function to continue with the request

-The `onSend` hooks provide a great opportunity to save application state (e.g. sessions) and set extra headers before the response is sent.
+The `onSend` hooks are run right after `reply.send()` is called and the payload has been serialized.
+They provide a great opportunity to save application state (e.g. sessions) and set extra headers before the response is sent.

 #### Modifying the Payload